Agreena-ApS/cookiecutter-python-app/README.md

 This is a template to quickly bootstrap Python application projects.
-The goal is to get the application base layout and configuration sorted out from the beginning, uniformizing the different Python based projects at Hummingbird so they look familiar to the engineers and become predictable for DevOps, saving time and making people's life (hopefully) easier.
+The goal is to get the application base layout and configuration sorted out from the beginning, uniformizing the different Python based projects at Agreena so they look familiar to the engineers and become predictable for DevOps, saving time and making people's life (hopefully) easier.

 At the same time, this template pretends to be only a base point for the application development, giving freedom to developers to decide about codebase